mauserzjeh/PyD3DBSP/README.md

   - Entities (xmodels)

 TODO:
-  - Fix entity rotations
-  - Fix overlapping faces (need a solution for decals)
+  - Fix overlapping faces
-  - Debug some import/loading errors
+      - Need to remove duplicate faces and create blended materials based on vertex color, so decals will display correctly
   - Custom Normals
   - Optimalization for better speed
   - Additional error handling and refactoring